8 Steps To Fly Through Dublin Airport US Preclearance

 No Morning Rush To The Airport

 The most important step to Preclearance is to stay near the airport the night before.
-Don't stay in the city or drive from the country.
+Don't stay more than 30 minutes away.

 You have to get to the airport 3 hours early.
 And even earlier if you are returning a rental car.
 Most US flights leave early and the M50 Road to the airport is notorious for traffic issues especially in the morning rush hour.